-Taunt Contracting Limited operates a quarry and shingle washing operation located on Bird Road near Toko, in the Patea catchment.
+Taunt Contracting Limited (the Company) operates a quarry and shingle washing operation located on Bird Road near Toko, in the Patea catchment.
 The quarry has been operating for approximately 60 years and mainly provides aggregate for on farm purposes, but has also sold aggregate commercially from the site.

-This report for the period July 2011-June 2013 describes the monitoring programme implemented by the Taranaki Regional Council to assess the Company's environmental performance during the period under review, and the results and environmental effects of the Company's activities.
+This report for the period July 2013 to June 2015 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental performance during the period under review, and the results and environmental effects of the Company's activities.

-The Company holds a resource consent, which includes 8 conditions setting out the requirements that the Company must satisfy.
+The Company holds one resource consent, which includes 8 conditions setting out the requirements that the Company must satisfy.
 The consent allows the Company to discharge treated stormwater/washwater into an unnamed tributary of the Patea River.